1.3. Build with AI Assistants and LLMs

 /index.html.mdto the page URL.
 For example, the plain text content of the current page is available at https://docs.medusajs.com/learn/introduction/build-with-llms-ai/index.html.md.

 You can provide these files to your AI tools or LLM editors like Cursor.
-This will help them understand the Medusa documentation and provide better assistance when building customizations or answering questions.
+This helps them understand the Medusa documentation and provide better assistance when building customizations or answering questions.